Pixboost/docs/api/README.md

 </picture>
 ```

-We support main resizing transformations that you would need for your website.
+We support all transformation required for the typical website.

 ![](../.gitbook/assets/operations-diagram-aboutpage.png)